hanhan-zz/gomoku-rag-project/Lab3/Assignment.md

 After all services are running, open your browser and go to `http://localhost:3000` (or `http://<jetson-ip>:3000` if accessing remotely).

-First-time users will be asked to create an admin account.
+First-time users will be asked to create an admin account( If no such page, it may because of your groupmate have already created it using the 3000 port, you may **change to another port** when making docker-compose.yml)

 After logging in:

 ### 2.1 Connect LLM (vLLM)